Coronavirus vaccines and cancer

 Third vaccine dose

-Those entitled to a third dose include people:
+Those who may be offered a third dose include people:

 - with blood cancer